 If you are interested in starting a blog and making money online while you travel, you can host your own website for as little as $3.49 per month.

-This price is only available through our discounted link.
+This price is available through our partner link.

-On top of this, you will get your own unique blog domain name for free ($15 value) if you purchase 12 months or more of blog hosting through our link.
+On top of this, you will get your own unique blog domain name for free ($15 value) if you purchase 12 months or more of blog hosting.

 If you want to start making money online with a blog, you need to be self-hosted on a platform like WordPress.org.